mixxxdj/mixxx/README.md

 directory for a copy of the licence.

 # NEWS #
 Check the Mixxx [blog] to find out what's new in this version:

+# USAGE #
+Please see the manual, included in this directory [Mixxx-Manual]

 # INSTALL #
 Mixxx has the following dependencies: